MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-306.md

 In your application, it is up to you as to how you will integrate the results with your design.
 This course is designed to teach you how to integrate an Azure Service with your Unity Project.
 It is your job to use the knowledge you gain from this course to enhance your mixed reality application.

-This course is a self-contained tutorial, which does not directly involve any other Mixed Reality Labs.

 ## Device support

 <table>